 Worked example: avoiding the most common findings at Columbia Precision Inc.

 Client scenario: Columbia Precision Inc. is a U.S.-based manufacturer of medical device components.
 Annual revenue: $85 million.
-The company sells through a combination of long-term supply agreements with performance obligations for component manufacturing and separate installation services, and spot purchase orders.
-The company uses SAP Business One to process orders and recognise revenue.
-December 31 fiscal year.
+The client sells through a combination of long-term supply agreements with performance obligations for component manufacturing and separate installation services, and spot purchase orders.
+The client uses an ERP system (SAP Business One) to process orders and recognise revenue.
+It has a December 31 fiscal year.
 Your firm is a non-affiliated firm performing an integrated audit.

-1. Revenue recognition testing (addressing the AS 2501 pattern)
+1. Revenue recognition testing (addressing the AS 2501 deficiency pattern)

 Columbia has 42 long-term supply agreements, 28 of which include both manufacturing and installation performance obligations.
 Management allocates the transaction price using estimated SSP based on adjusted market assessment.
 Pull the SSP analysis for a sample of contracts.
 Don’t just verify the math on the allocation.
 Evaluate whether the SSP for the installation component is reasonable by comparing it to standalone installation pricing charged to other customers.
 If Columbia doesn’t sell installation services separately, test the expected-cost-plus-margin calculation by verifying the cost inputs against actual cost data and the margin assumption against industry data.

-Record the SSP testing in a separate working paper referenced from the revenue lead sheet.
-State the method management used, the assumptions you tested, and your conclusion on reasonableness per AS 2501.
+Documentation note: Record the SSP testing in a separate WP referenced from the revenue lead sheet.
+State the method management used and the assumptions you tested, along with your conclusion on reasonableness per AS 2501.

-2. ICFR testing for revenue controls (addressing the AS 2201 pattern)
+2. ICFR testing for revenue controls (addressing the AS 2201 deficiency pattern)

-Map the control to the revenue completeness and occurrence assertions.
-State which IT general controls you relied on and reference the ITGC testing working paper.
+Documentation note: Map the control to the revenue completeness and occurrence assertions.
+State which IT general controls you relied on and reference the ITGC testing WP.
 Document the sample selection method and the results, including any deviations found.

-3. Data reliability for the revenue detail report (addressing AS 1105)
+3. Data reliability for the revenue detail report (addressing the AS 1105 deficiency)

 You plan to select revenue transactions from a SAP-generated revenue detail report.
 Before selecting your sample, test the report.
 Agree the report total to the general ledger revenue account.
 Then select a sample of shipping documents from the warehouse log (an independent source) and trace them to the revenue detail report to test completeness.
 This second step confirms that shipped items appear in the report.
 Without it, you’ve only tested the accuracy of what’s on the report, not whether the report includes everything.

-Create a separate data reliability working paper.
-State the report used, the procedures performed, and the results.
-Reference this working paper from every substantive procedure that relies on the report.
+Documentation note: Create a separate data reliability WP.
+State the report used and the procedures performed, along with the results.
+Reference this WP from every substantive procedure that relies on the report.
 AS 1105.10 requires this.

 4. Supervision and review

-Before the engagement quality review begins, the engagement partner reviews all revenue working papers and the ICFR testing for key controls.
+Before the engagement quality review begins, the EP reviews all revenue WPs and the ICFR testing for key controls.
 The review isn’t just a sign-off.
-Confirm the partner evaluated whether the SSP testing addressed the allocation risk, whether the ICFR testing covered the right assertions, and whether the data reliability work was performed before the substantive sample was selected.
+Confirm the partner evaluated whether the SSP testing addressed the allocation risk and whether the ICFR testing covered the right assertions.
+Verify the data reliability work was performed before the substantive sample was selected.
 Document the review with specific comments, not just initials and dates.

-The partner’s review notes should reference the specific audit areas reviewed and any questions raised.
+Documentation note: The partner’s RNs should reference the specific audit areas reviewed and any questions raised.
 If questions were raised, document how they were resolved.
 This is what inspectors look for when evaluating AS 1201 (Supervision of the Audit Engagement).

 The Part I.B findings: what else inspectors flag